Achievable logo

 How long does it take for your registration to be official?

-Upon passing the Property & Casualty exam, you will receive a paper with instructions on applying for your state license, though you might need to wait a couple of days for the test center to confirm your passing score before applying.
+Upon passing the Property and Casualty Insurance exam, you will receive a paper with instructions on applying for your state license, though you might need to wait a couple of days for the test center to confirm your passing score before applying.

 Achievable blue logo on white background

-How many times can you take the P&C Insurance exam?
+How many times can you take the Property and Casualty Insurance exam?

-There is no limit on the number of times you can take the Property & Casualty exam; however, depending on the state, certain restrictions may apply, such as waiting periods between attempts or limits on the total number of retakes within a specified time frame.
+There is no limit on the number of times you can take the Property and Casualty Insurance exam; however, depending on the state, certain restrictions may apply, such as waiting periods between attempts or limits on the total number of retakes within a specified time frame.